Spousal Sponsorship Appeal Cases

 Do I have to Provide any Documents for my Hearing?

-If you want to prepare some documents for your hearings, we strongly recommend that you speak with an immigration consultant before doing so.
+You must have sufficient evidence to show IAD that IRCC made an error in their refusal or made an unreasonable decision to refuse.
+Therefore, it is critical to build your case with as much documented evidence and witnesses (if available) for your hearing.
+If you want to prepare some documents for your hearings, we strongly recommend that you speak with a qualified immigration lawyer before doing so.
 You can contact us here to do so.

 In some cases, the IAD may ask you to provide additional documents if they feel that it is necessary.
 If this happens, check which type of document you should bring with you on the day of your hearing.
 These documents will help strengthen your case and make a strong argument for why your spouse should be granted permanent residence in Canada.